mrchrisster/MiSTer_SAM/README.md

 ## FAQs
 ### Where'd this come from?
 What happened to the other attract mode projects?
-The great work began with MrChrisster building a MiSTer Attract feature for the SNES core.
+The great work began with MrChrisster building a MiSTer Attract feature for the NES core.
 This begat Attract_Arcade after Mellified ~~kept opening issues~~ started helping.
 Once MrChrisster worked with mbc it unlocked the power to load ROMs for more MiSTer cores, resulting in Attract_Mode.
 We wanted to bring the project to the next level by automating the process.
 From this collaboration and passion was born SAM - Super Attract Mode!
 Since MiSTer SAM does everything the old projects did - and lots more! - we wanted to create a new name on par with its superpowers.

 ### How does it work?
 A Linux startup daemon runs in the background of your MiSTer's ARM CPU.
 It looks for any keyboard activity, mouse movement, or controller button presses via Linux.
 When it sees you aren't using the MiSTer for several minutes, it launches random games.